 The strategic partnership between India and France

-On the basis of this old bond of trust that France and India decided to take a new step by establishing a strategic partnership in 1998.
-With the establishment of this partnership, there has been a significant progress in all areas of bilateral cooperation through regular high-level exchanges at the Head of State/Head of Government levels.
+On the basis of this old bond of trust, France and India decided to take a new step by establishing a strategic partnership in 1998.
+With the establishment of this partnership, there has been significant progress in all areas of bilateral cooperation through regular high-level exchanges at the Head of State/Head of Government levels.
 The growing cooperation and exchanges include strategic areas such as defence, counter-terrorism, nuclear energy and space.

 The strategic interests: background